DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 Consumer class actions allow those affected by product defects or violations of consumer protection laws to seek compensation for the alleged wrongdoing.

-Contact us today if you have been harmed by a consumer product and would like to learn more about whether you qualify to claim compensation and add your name to the participants if you do.
+So, contact us today if you have been harmed by a consumer product and would like to learn more about whether you qualify to claim compensation and add your name to the participants if you do.

 EMPLOYMENT CLASS ACTIONS

-Employment class action lawsuits are filed against companies by workers who claim that their rights have been violated.
 These wage and hour class action lawsuits address a wide range of abuses, including:

 - Unpaid overtime, minimum wage violations